mgoltzsche/khelm/README.md

 ### Repository configuration

-Repository credentials can be configured using helm's `repositories.yaml` which can be passed through as `Secret` to generic build jobs. khelm downloads repo index files when needed.
+Repository credentials can be configured using Helm's `repositories.yaml` which can be passed through as `Secret` to generic build jobs. khelm downloads the corresponding repo index files when needed.

+When running khelm as kpt function or within a container the `repositories.yaml` should be mounted to `/helm/repository/repositories.yaml`.

 Unlike Helm khelm allows usage of any repository when `repositories.yaml` is not present or `--trust-any-repo` is enabled.